buzzqw/TUS/OBSS/OBSSv2-eng.md

 Your *friend* is always by your side.

-The **first time** you take this Ability, constant training with the shield allows you to use light shields without penalty to Magic Checks.
+The **first time** you take this Feat, constant training with the shield allows you to use light shields without penalty to Magic Checks.

-The **second time** you take this Ability, constant training with the shield allows you to use medium shields reducing the Magic Check penalty by 2.
+The **second time** you take this Feat, constant training with the shield allows you to use medium shields reducing the Magic Check penalty by 2.

-The **third time** you take this Ability, constant training with the shield allows you to use medium shields without penalty to Magic Checks and reducing it by 2 when using heavy shields.
+The **third time** you take this Feat, constant training with the shield allows you to use medium shields without penalty to Magic Checks and reducing it by 2 when using heavy shields.

 ## This is my Dagger